Today we discuss the man hailed as "the king of the Delta blues," "the James Dean of blues," and "the most important blues singer that ever lived."

 That would be Robert Johnson, who died at the tender age of 27 in 1938.
 His music—after being popularized in 1961 with a reissue of his recordings—is now considered the foundation of blues and rock, having inspired such musical luminaries as Eric Clapton, Keith Richards, Jimmy Page, and Bob Dylan.

 Establish a compelling narrative and run with it.
 The story surrounding Robert Johnson (which he didn’t create but didn’t discourage) was as crazy as it gets.
-Yet people bought it!
+Yet people bought it.

 At a Mississippi crossroads Johnson purportedly sold his soul to the devil in exchange for gaining guitar mastery.
 (The devil actually tuned RJ's guitar for him, as the legend goes.
-For a beginning guitar student, that alone might be a good swap for one’s soul.)
+For a beginning guitar student, that alone might be a fair swap for one’s soul.)

 Anyway, the story stuck—and many still believe it 85 years later.
 In your case, see if you can create an exciting narrative without the Satanic overtones.

 Generate something totally new from existing elements.
 RJ took old country blues themes (music and lyrics) that had been around for years and fashioned them into something unique and extraordinary.